Comparison: Gregarious Grump 2003 Guyana Diamond Distillery 16 Year – 52.1% vs. 54.5%

 Mouth: Barrel spice, rich molasses, some bitter tannins.
 Mild heat, mild cigar, leather, cola syrup

 Final Thoughts: This may seem a cop out description, but this tastes exactly like rum.
-Like if you wanted to present someone a quintessential profile for rum, this is it.
+Like if you wanted to present someone a quintessential profile for rum, look no further.
 Rich, smooth, molasses-forward with barrel spice.
-Wholly inoffensive and a winner for most, but my Demerara preference remains with the profile of the wooden stills.
+Wholly inoffensive, classic Demerara profile.

 My Score: 3